Skip to content

 4. Cost-to-serve overhead.
 Hosting, networking, customer support cost amortized per active user.
 Same as classic SaaS but worth re-baselining for AI workloads because they are bandwidth-heavy.

 Add those four lines, divide by revenue, and you have honest COGS.
 Subtract from 1 to get honest gross margin.
-That number, not the marketing-deck number, goes into your CAC payback formula.
-If you skip this exercise, you are flying blind and paid media will accelerate you off the cliff.
+That number goes into your CAC payback formula, not the figure on the marketing deck.
+Skip the exercise and every dollar of paid media just scales the loss faster.

 Three Worked Scenarios Showing the Math Break

-Three real product shapes, three different ways inference cost mauls the CAC payback model.
+Here are three real product shapes, each of which gets bitten by inference cost in a different spot.
 Names are anonymized to product type.

 Scenario 1: AI Coding Assistant, $30 ARPU, High Inference Per Session